aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 cabinet: State Council is the collective executive authority; members appointed by the president

-elections: president elected by the National Assembly; election last held 8 June 1993 (next election date uncertain as the National Assembly did not hold a presidential election in December 2001 as anticipated)
+elections: president elected by the National Assembly for a five-year term (eligible for a second term); the most recent and only election held 8 June 1993 (next election date uncertain as the National Assembly did not hold a presidential election in December 2001 as anticipated)

 election results: ISAIAS Afworki elected president; percent of National Assembly vote - ISAIAS Afworki 95%